Robin Gosens: Vitesse

 Born in Emmerich am Rhein, Gosens appeared for local clubs such as Fortuna Elten, 1.
 FC Bocholt and VfL Rhede, before joining Vitesse's youth setup on 4 July 2012.
 On 13 August 2013, he signed his first professional deal with the club.
 Prior to this, he failed at a trial workout with Bundesliga giant Borussia Dortmund.
-Gosens himself described it a fiasco.
+Gosens himself called it a fiasco.

 FC Dordrecht (loan)

 On 14 January 2014, Gosens was loaned to FC Dordrecht until the end of the season.
 He made his professional debut three days later, starting in a 1–1 home draw against SBV Excelsior.

 Gosens scored his first professional goal on 7 February, netting the second in a 6–1 home victory against FC Emmen.
 He appeared in 20 matches during the campaign (play-offs included), as his side finished second and returned to Eredivisie after a nineteen-year absence.

 On 29 May 2014, Gosens' loan was renewed for a further year, and he made his Eredivisie debut on 9 August, playing the full 90 minutes in a 2–1 away win against SC Heerenveen.
-He scored his first goal in the competition on 20 September, netting his side's only in a 1–1 away draw against Excelsior.
+He scored his first goal in the competition on 20 September, netting his side's only goal in a 1–1 away draw against Excelsior.